 A few weeks ago, I wrote about the watercolour paintings I made from photos taken by my cousin Dave in the seas around Australia (the post is here).
 I filled a small sketchbook purchased from The Brooklyn Art Library with watercolour paintings of fish and included quotations about the ocean.

-The sketchbook has now been digitised so I can share the whole sketchbook with you:
+The sketchbook has now been digitised and is available in the library here

 The tea-towel was done with linen-cotton mix fabric from Spoonflower.
 A quarter-yard is enough to make one tea-towel and you can make four from a yard.
 Each tea-towel needs to be cut out and a narrow double-hem stitched all round.